modmail-dev/modmail-docs/installation/local-hosting-vps/docker.md

 --restart always myname/modmail:latest
 ```

-## Updating
+## Updating on Docker

 Auto-update is disabled when running Docker as Docker container state is not persistent across restarts.
-To update your bot, you will need to run the `docker pull` command in the previous step: [Running the official image for Modmail](docker.md#running-the-official-image-for-modmail) if your image is based from the official repository.
+To update your bot, you will need to update the base image by running the `docker pull` command in the previous step: [Running the official image for Modmail](docker.md#running-the-official-image-for-modmail) if your image is based from the official repository.
 After that, you must recreate your container using the `docker rm` and `docker run` command again.

 If your image is created locally, simply replace the `docker pull` command with `git pull` and rebuilding your image again.